Blazerss/financial-econometrics-project/README.md

-# financial-econometrics-project
+# Financial econometrics project
-This a project in Matlab for an assignemnt requested in one of my subject during my master.
+This is a project in Matlab for an assignemnt requested in one of my subject during my master.

 I was to analyze stocks inside the EURO stoxx 50 randomly chosen after inserting the matricola number.There are 3 parts: